Equity capital markets in United States: regulatory overview

 Identifies the direct and indirect substantial US owners of the entity.

-The US Treasury has announced an intergovernmental approach as an alternative to FATCA implementation and has already entered into several intergovernmental agreements with governments of various countries.
-Under this approach, a foreign financial institution may satisfy the reporting requirements if both:
+The US Treasury implemented FATCA, in part, through an intergovernmental approach and has already entered into numerous intergovernmental agreements with governments of various countries.

 Other tax issues